Quartic First-Order Methods for Low-Rank Minimization: Applications

-\subsection{Euclidean distance matrix completion}
+\subsection{Euclidean Distance Matrix Completion}

 Euclidean distance matrix completion (EDMC) is the task of recovering the position of $n$ points $x_1^*,\dots,x_n^* \in \reals^r$, given the knowledge of a partial set of pairwise distances $d_{ij} = \|x_i^* - x_j^*\|^2$ for $(i,j) \in \Omega$, where $\Omega \subset [1,n]\times[1,n]$.
-It is a fundamental problem with applications in sensor network localization and the study of conformation of molecules; see \cite{Fang2012,Qi2013,Dokmanic2015} and references therein.
+It is a fundamental problem with applications in sensor network localization and the study of conformation of molecules; see \cite{Fang2012,Qi2013,Dokmanic2015} and references therein. \sumom{\sum_{i,j \in \Omega}} The Burer-Monteiro nonconvex formulation for solving this problem writes